alabamenhu/DateTimeTimezones/docs/blog.md

 ## Mastering time

 Raku's `DateTime`, as mentioned, doesn't really understand time zones outside of knowing what a GMT offset is.
-I probably could have just made a new `DateTimeTZ` class for people to use in `Intl::` modules that would understanding time zones but then I'd need to spend a lot of time ensuring that my code coerced between the two and didn't accept/return the wrong ones and… yeah, that would be annoying because the new `DateTimeTZ` wouldn't be a great drop-in replacement.
+I probably could have just made a new `DateTimeTZ` class for people to use in `Intl::` modules that need to understand time zones but then I'd need to spend a lot of time ensuring that my code coerced between the two and didn't accept/return the wrong ones and… yeah, that would be annoying because the new `DateTimeTZ` wouldn't be a great drop-in replacement.

 Another option could be to *augment* DateTime to give it a new `.timezone-id` and `.is-dst` method.
 But it's impossible to know looking at a time what it's timezone ID is.
 While North America and South America share time zones by offset, they have different names (and adjust daylight savings time differently).
-I could try to infer, like with what `Intl::UserTimezone` does, but then we'd lock the user into a single timezone, or require them to constantly mixing roles to specify it.
+I could try to infer, like with what `Intl::UserTimezone` does, but that would only work for timezones in the user's current region at best, and still ultimately end up requiring the user to specify it in some way.
-Plus, when you `augment` something, you break precompilation, meaning thatusing time zones with any large module would wreck your start up time.
+Plus, when you `augment` something, you break precompilation, meaning that using time zones with any large module would wreck your start up time.

 There had to be a better solution.
 That solution involved two solutions: one very common, and one rarer.